TechTinke/Oscar-RealEstateAgentConnect/README.md

 3. Open in Browser
    Open `index.html` in your preferred browser to run the application.
 The app doesn't require any server setup or backend, as it's a client-side application with in-memory storage.
 4. Agent Registration
-   You can register agents by navigating to the Register Agent page in the navigation bar.
-Once you submit the form with valid agent details, they will be added to the in-memory list, and users can search for them based on their county.
+   A new agent can register through the Register New Agent Form.
+Once you submit the form with valid agent details, they will be added to the json-server memory and users can search for them based on their county.

 ---

 Behavior-Driven Development (BDD)

-Feature 1: Register Agent
+Feature 1: Register Real Estate Agent
-Given: I am an administrator.
-When: I fill out the "Register Agent" form with valid agent details.
-Then: The agent should be added to the list and stored temporarily.

-Feature 2: Search Agent by County
+Scenario: Agent Registration
-Given: I am a user on the homepage.
+Given: I am an unregistered and new real estate agent filling out the registration form,
-When: I select a county from the dropdown and click the "Search" button.
+When: I enter my name, email, phone number, and county and submit the form,
-Then: The list of agents for the selected county is displayed.

-Feature 3: Display About Us and Reach Us pages
-Given: I am a user on the platform.
-When: I click on "About Us" or "Reach Us" from the navigation.
-Then: I am redirected to the respective pages displaying information about the website or contact details.
+Then: My details should be sent and stored in the JSON Server instead of local storage.

 ---

+Feature 2: Search for Agents by County
+Scenario: Searching for Real Estate Agents
+Given: I am a user looking for an agent in my county, When I select a county and click the "Search" button,
+Then: I should see a list of agents from that county, retrieved from the JSON Server.

+---

 Technologies Used

-- HTML5: For structuring the web pages.
-- CSS3: For styling and layout.
-- JavaScript: For handling dynamic functionality, including agent registration and search.
-- In-memory Storage: Used to store agent data temporarily (no database is used in this MVP version).
-- No external libraries: The project uses vanilla JS, HTML, and CSS only.
+🔹Frontend: HTML5, CSS3, JavaScript (Vanilla JS)
+🔹 Backend: JSON Server (Simulated database)
+🔹 Fetch API: Retrieves and displays agent data dynamically 🔹 GitHub Pages: Hosting for the frontend

 ---

 Known Issues

-- The data is stored in the browser's memory and not a database
 - The platform does not yet support validation for duplicate agents.
 - No authentication or user roles are implemented.
 Any user can register an agent.